This section describes the Neo4j Usage Data Collector.

-The Neo4j Usage Data Collector is a sub-system that gathers usage data, reporting it to the UDC-server at udc.neo4j.org.
+The Neo4j Usage Data Collector, UDC, is a sub-system that gathers usage data, reporting it to the UDC-server at udc.neo4j.org.
 It is easy to disable, and does not collect any data that is confidential.
 For more information about what is being sent, see below.

 The Neo4j team uses this information as a form of automatic, effortless feedback from the Neo4j community.
 We want to verify that we are doing the right thing by matching download statistics with usage statistics.
 After each release, we can see if there is a larger retention span of the server software.

-The data collected is clearly stated here.
+The data collected is described in the section below.
 If any future versions of this system collect additional data, we will clearly announce those changes.